SharvilDhumal/DokuAi/README.md

 ## 📫 Contact

-For questions or support, open an issue or contact the maintainer.
+For questions or support, open an issue or contact the maintainer via [LinkedIn](https://www.linkedin.com/in/sharvil-dhumal).

+---

+**Note:**

+- For detailed authentication backend setup, see `backend-auth/README.md`.
+- For database schema, see `backend-auth/database/schema.sql`.